jloutz/nlp_capstone/doc/capstone_project.md

 A distinguishing feature of the language models evaluated here as opposed to word embeddings such as [word2vec](Mikolov et. al 2013), [GloVe](Pennington et. al), or [Fasttext](Joulin et al. 2016), is that these models learn *context-sensitive representations* of words, whereas word embeddings will learn one embedding for each word in the training vocabulary.
 In contrast to word embeddings, these models can be used for all but the output layer in transfer learning, whereas word embeddings can only provide the first layer of a task-specific network in transfer learning.

 Learning context-sensitive representations presumably entails that these models are learning and representing abstract and higher-level features of language.
-The exact nature of these higher-level features must remain speculative, as they are represented in the weights of very large neural networks and as such, not transparently interpretable, however there is evidence that language models trained on word prediction tasks learn useful abstraction of language such as long-distance dependencies ([]()), hierarchical relations [](), and sentiment []().
-TODO
+The exact nature of these higher-level features must remain speculative however, as they are represented in the weights of very large neural networks and as such, not transparently interpretable.

-The abstractions learned by these models are useful because they generalize well.
-Such models can be applied to a wide variety of language related tasks such as question-answering, entailment and sentiment analysis, grammaticality judgments and more, as evidenced by competitive performance of these models on difficult benchmarks such as [GLUE]().
+The abstractions learned by these models are useful to the extent that they can generalize well.
+Such models have been applied to a wide variety of language related tasks such as question-answering, entailment and sentiment analysis, grammaticality judgments and more, as evidenced by competitive performance of these models on difficult benchmarks such as [GLUE]().

 Language modeling of this type has the additional advantage of being an *unsupervised learning task*.
 This is fundamentally important, as in NLP, the amount of unlabeled training data is practically unlimited (raw text), whereas labeled training data for a specific task is usually hard to come by and involves significant human effort to collect and annotate.
 The ability to use freely available and abundant text for pretraining is key in the usefulness of pretrained language models